-The ten-county North Central Region encompasses just under 7,000 square miles of both urban, rural, and mountainous geography.
-The total population of the region is just over 3.2 million people.
-Although the region does include a number of rural areas, it is largely a densely populated metropolitan area with an average of 410 people per square mile.
-The region is also home to the City and County of Denver - the capital of the State of Colorado and the most populous city in the state with 704,621 residents.
+The ten-county North Central Region encompasses just under 7,000 square miles3 of both urban, rural, and mountainous geography.
+The total population of the region is just over 3.2 million people4.
+Although the region does include a number of rural areas, it is largely a densely populated metropolitan area with an average of 471 people per square mile.
+The region is also home to the City and County of Denver - the capital of the State of Colorado and the most populous city in the state with 716,492 residents4.

-The NCR includes the counties of: Adams, Arapahoe, Boulder, Broomfield, Clear Creek, Denver, Douglas, Elbert, Gilpin, and Jefferson.
+The NCR includes the counties of Adams, Arapahoe, Boulder, Broomfield, Clear Creek, Denver, Douglas, Elbert, Gilpin, and Jefferson.